All-rounder Rahmat Shah on Thursday became the first cricketer from Afghanistan to score a Test century.

 Earlier in the day, Afghanistan won the toss and elected to bat first.
 The Afghan side kept losing wickets at regular intervals and at a point, they were 77 for the loss of three wickets when Shah came into bat.

-Shah, along with Asghar Afghan, stitched a 120-run stand to revive the team's hopes in the match.
+Shah, along with Asghar Afghan, stitched a 120-run stand to revive Afghanihopes in the match.

-Spinner Rashid Khan on Thursday led Afghanistan for the first time in a Test match and broke a 15-year-old record to become the youngest cricketer to lead a side in the longest format of the game and break a 15-year-old record.
+Spinner Rashid Khan also created history on Thursday as he became the youngest cricketer to lead a side in the longest format of the game and break a 15-year-old record.